 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.

 INTD 299 is an internship course that offers you the option to receive academic credit for participating in an experiential learning and career development experience.
-This flow chart will help you decide if it is best to register for an internship in a summer course or during an academic semester.
 Varying credits of “0” to 3” are available.